docrst/In-Accord-web/README.md

 |  └──images               // Images (logos, backgrounds, etc...) used by the installer.
 ├──scripts                 // Scripts needed for development and contributing.
 └──src                     // The installer's source code.
-    ├──mian                // Electron "mian" process.
-Creates and configures the BrowserWindow.
-    └──renderer            // Electron "renderer" process.
-Contians most components and scripts.
-        ├──actions         // Scripts performed by the installer such as installing, repiaring and uninstalling.
-        |  └──utils        // Common utilities used by installer actions (such as killing discord).
-        ├──common          // Common UI components such as buttons, checkboxes, radios, etc...
-        ├──pages           // Component files for each page in the installer's setup process.
-        ├──stores          // Svelte store used for storing global data.
-        |  └──types        // Used for defining custom svelte stores.
-        └──transitions     // Contians custom Svelte transitions and animations.

 ```

 ---